 The study instrument was a self-administered semistructured questionnaire developed by reviewing relevant literature on tobacco and alcohol use among adolescents.
-The questionnaire was further modified after tobacco control experts and researchers reviewed it and subsequently pretested among conveniently selected secondary school students in Osun State, Nigeria.
+The questionnaire was then revised by tobacco control experts and subsequently pretested among conveniently selected secondary school students who were not part of those selected for the study.

-The questionnaire was used to obtain information about the participants' sociocultural characteristics (age, gender, tribe, religion, and family background); schoolrelated characteristics (school location - northern vs southern Nigeria, ownership - private vs public, setup - boys-only vs girls-only vs mixed, mode of the studentship - day vs boarding, classes - SSS 1-3).
+The questionnaire was used to obtain information about the participants' sociocultural characteristics (age, gender, tribe, religion, and family background); school-related characteristics (school location - northern vs southern Nigeria, ownership - private vs public, set-up - boys-only vs girls-only vs mixed, mode of the studentship - day vs boarding, classes - SSS 1-3).
 Others were participants' tobacco harm perception, cigarette and alcohol use status.